2026 NFL divisional round odds, predictions: Bears vs. Rams picks from expert on 28-10 run

 Why the Rams can cover

 Despite failing to cover in the wild-card round, Los Angeles has been one of the best NFL teams against the spread this season.
 The Rams are 12-6 ATS overall and 11-5 ATS as the favorites.
 Stafford leads the league's best scoring offense as the Rams are the only team in the NFL that averages more than 30 points per game.
 They also have a top-10 scoring defense, giving up just 20.9 points per game.
 Stafford has been in the MVP conversation this season, and he has an extremely strong supporting cast.
 Running backs Kyren Williams and Blake Corum have combined for nearly 2,000 rushing yards, while receiver Puka Nacua led the NFL in receptions (129) in the regular season and ranked second in receiving yards (1,715).
+The Rams should be able to exploit a Bears defense which ranks 29th in yards allowed.
 See which team to back at SportsLine.

 How to make Rams vs. Bears picks